-We got a call from a client yesterday who's got a fractious writing team.
-On a huge project, with a very short time frame, the revision process has ground to a halt because three disgruntled team members, pissed because they weren't chosen as lead writer, are making irrelevant and non-specific comments about the copy.
+We got a call from a client yesterday with a fractious writing team.
+On a huge project, with a very short time frame, the revision process has ground to a halt because three disgruntled team members, pissed they weren't chosen as lead writer, are making irrelevant and non-specific comments about the copy.
 Beyond the sheer pettiness of it all is the fact that now nobody looks good, not even those who think they could do a better job.

-We'll avoid getting into the office politics and focus on things we can control, like the revision process itself.
-We'll take on the role of the enforcer in terms of constructive commenting while the manager addresses the hurt feelings.
-We'll also work with her to develop some skills for avoiding a derailment of this sort in the future by being a little more transparent in her decision-making.
+We'll avoid getting into the office politics and focus on things we can control, like the revision process itself -- and engage in constructive commenting while the manager addresses the hurt feelings.
+I'm going to personally coach the client on skills she can use to bypass future issues by being a little more transparent in her decision-making and to do more frequent, friendly check-ins with the team on progress and process.
 Our goal is to get everyone back on the same page, so to speak, so we can get this important project finished.

 How can you avoid a similar situation on your writing team?
 We've got an app (or two) for that.
 Check out our training options.
 If you'd like us to mediate, coordinate or educate your writing team, drop me a line.